rubenwgs/WuS/Data_Modelling_and_Databases/Book/Chapter6/DMDB_BN_CH6.md

     WHERE studioName = 'Disney' AND year = 1990;
 ```

-Sometimes, we wish to produce a relation with column headers different from the attributes of the realtion mentioned in the `FROM` clause.
+Sometimes, we wish to produce a relation with column headers different from the attributes of the relation mentioned in the `FROM` clause.
 We may follow the name of the attribute by the keyword `AS` and an `alias`, which becomes the header in the result relation.

-Example: We can modify Code 6.2 to produce a realtion with attrbiutes `name` and `duration` in place of `title` and `length`.
+Example: We can modify Code 6.2 to produce a relation with attributes `name` and `duration` in place of `title` and `length`.

 ```sql
     /* Code 6.3: Attribute renaming in queries. */